Kadeen121/Greenhouse-Gases/README.md

 [Agriculture: Drivers of Emission](https://www.climatewatchdata.org/sectors/agriculture?emissionType=203&filter=#drivers-of-emissions)

+## Use Case
+ This research may be used by any government agencies to want to asses their country's or region's overall emissions levels .
+Also a food processing plants looking to become more "green".
+Also with the model it may be used by an individual  looking to lower their GHG footprint.

 ## Scope
-At first there will be an overall greenhouse gases emissions by country  over a period of 1990 to 2019.
-Then an  assessment the emissions produced by sectors, which  deeper  assesment will be done on agriculture emission.
-Given that the largest emmission emission comes from cows.
-The final piece will be a comparison of GDP  per captia to cow product consumption.
+At first there will be an overall look at  GHG emissions by country, over a period of 1990 to 2019.
+Then, an assessment of the emissions produced by sectors, where a deeper assessment will be done on agricultural emission.
+Given that the largest emissions emission comes from cows, there will be a comparison of GDP  per capita to cow product consumption.
 The final piece will be a model predicting emissions from cow product(beef and dairy).